mancolric/DropletEvaporation/README.md

 ### Folder Structure

-/src                  - Core model functions
+/src                  - Core model functions \
-/test                 - Main simulation codes called from the initialization script and post-processing functions /results              - Folder where the results are saved (***) Run_droplet_test.m    - Main script to run the simulation
+/test                 - Main simulation codes called from the initialization script and post-processing functions \
-README.txt            - Project description and instructions
+/results              - Folder where the results are saved (***) \
+Run_droplet_test.m    - Main script to run the simulation \

 (***) It is recommended, once the simulation is finished, to store the files generated in the results folder in another folder that is not included in the path to avoid errors in future simulations.